 - what type of process food legislation requires to gain the European Commission (of other local food authority) approval for your novel ingredient or product.

 So, this is my message to all fellow food startups: don’t scrap a great idea just because you don’t know how to approach the legal side of the development work, and don’t try to do everything by yourself!
 However, it’s wise to do a reality-check: you should be aware of the workload and cost of confirmation safety of your product for the authorization process.

 Kaisu is an innovative food chemist experienced in food law, determined to succeed.
-Before taking on her dream role at Avena Nordic Grain, Kaisu spent many years as a consultant, and gained a practical and deep approach to the Novel Food regulation.
+Before taking on her dream role at Apetit (former Avena Nordic Grain), Kaisu spent many years as a consultant, and gained a practical and deep approach to the Novel Food regulation.